dukeoflaser/ActiveRecordAssociations/README.md

 ```
 If we look back to our generated methods, we see that it is the `has_many` macro that gives our ____s method.
 Our PowerUp has many characters and our characters will have many powerups through their world.

+###It'sa Me....
 I've gone ahead and created the world `mushroom_kingdom` with a name of "Mushroom Kingdom".
 I've also created two characters named Mario and Luigi along with two Powerups `mushroom`, and `fire_flower`.

 Before anything else, lets test some of our relationships.
-If we set give Mario a world to live in, like this:
+If we give Mario a world to live in, like this:
 ```ruby
 mario.world = mushroom_kingdom
 ```